-Except as provided in Section 420.100 herein, all documents required by the Ordinance or by these rules to be filed with the Commission shall be considered filed when received by the Commission during regular business hours in person, by United States mail, or by private messenger service.
+Except as provided in Section 420.100 herein, all documents required by the Ordinance or by these rules to be filed with the Commission shall be considered filed when received by the Commission during regular business hours in person, by electronic mail (e-mail), by United States mail, or by private messenger service, or by submission of an online form.
 Unless otherwise specified herein, an original and one copy are required of all documents filed with the Commission.
+(Amended 9-7-23)

-Any document required to be filed in accordance with these rules, or by order of the Commission or Hearing Officer (if any assigned), within a time period of 7 or fewer days, may be filed with the Commission via facsimile, provided the original and one copy are received in the Commission's office within 3 days of the facsimile transmission.
+Any document required to be filed in accordance with these rules, or by order of the Commission or Hearing Officer (if any assigned), within a time period of 7 or fewer days, may be filed with the Commission byvia electronic mail (e-mail), United States mail, facsimile, or through submission using the Commission's Case Management System provided the original and one copy are received in the Commission's office within 3 days of the facsimile transmission.
+(Amended 9-7-23)